ajayravindranathan/Data-mesh-util/README.md

 Once that is done , we have products ready on the producer side that can be shared with the central/Hash account

-21. Go to the mash account .
+21. Go to the mesh account .

 On the mesh account, navigate to the folder `/environment/Data-mesh-util/test/reinvent` on the command line